felixarntz/ai-services/docs/Accessing-AI-Services-in-JavaScript.md

 ### Sending multimodal prompts

-As mentioned in the [introduction section about sending data to AI services](./Introduction-to-AI-Services.md#sending-data-to-AI-services), passing a string to the `generateText()` method is effectively just a shorthand syntax for the more elaborate content format.
+As mentioned in the [technical concepts section about sending data to AI services](./Technical-Concepts-of-AI-Services.md#sending-data-to-AI-services), passing a string to the `generateText()` method is effectively just a shorthand syntax for the more elaborate content format.
 To pass more elaborate content as a prompt, you can use content objects or part arrays.
 For example, if the AI service supports multimodal content, you can ask it to describe a provided image:

 ```js
 const enums = aiServices.ai.enums;